 Set the scene:

 Determine how many people you will be serving.
 If you are hosting a bash and you aren’t flush with cash, look to regions outside true French Champagne.
-There are fantastic, affordable bottles from Spain (Cava) and Italy (Prosecco), as well as delicious offerings from Germany and Austria (Sekt), non-Champagne French regions (Crement), and sparkling wine from California, Washington, Oregon, and even New Mexico that don’t reach the astronomical price tag of Champagne.
+There are fantastic, affordable bottles from Spain (Cava) and Italy (Prosecco), as well as delicious offerings from Germany and Austria (Sekt), non-Champagne French regions (Cremant), and sparkling wine from California, Washington, Oregon, and even New Mexico that don’t reach the astronomical price tag of Champagne.
 Try to think of sparkling wine as similar to real estate.
-Location determines the price.
+The location determines the price.

 If you are looking for dry, then select a bottle with the word ‘brut’ or ‘extra brut’ on the label.
 If you wish for a bit of sweetness, then you want the label to read ‘extra dry,’ which seems completely wrong.